seclab-ucr/Patchlocator/README.md

 To solve the above problems, 1) we choose a reference upstream repository which is similar to target kernel.
 We extract patched functions from the reference repository instead of the original upstream repository.
 2) we track evolution of patched functions in reference repository to collect multiple versions of patched functions.

 For example, we want to determine if a CVE is patched in a source code snapshot of OEM phone.
 The CVE is originally patched in Linux kernel (original upstream kernel), and then the patch is propagated to Qualcomm kernel which is the direct upstream kernel of the OEM kernel.
-We locate the patch in corresponding Qualcomm branch (reference upstream kernel) and track the patch evolution on it.
+We locate the patch in the corresponding Qualcomm branch (reference upstream kernel) and track the patch evolution on it.
 After that we extract all versions of patched functions in the Qualcomm branch and match them with target OEM source code snapshot.
 If any of them matches, we think the CVE is patched in the target source code snapshot.

 **required**:
 1. [reference repo]: The repository where we want to track evolutions of the patch-related functions.

-2. [patches info file]: It has been introduced in 0x1.
+2. [patch info file]: It has been introduced in 0x1.

 3. [target kernel]: Target source code kernel.

 **usage**:

-`~/Patchlocator$ python Overall_patch_locator.py source [reference repo] [reference branch] [patches info file] [target kernel1] [target kernel2] ...`
+`~/Patchlocator$ python Overall_patch_locator.py source [reference repo] [reference branch] [patch info file] [target kernel1] [target kernel2] ...`

 - *reference repo*: The name of reference repository.
 - *reference branch*: The name of reference branch where we want to track evolutions of the patches.
-- *patches info file*: The path to patches info file.
+- *patch info file*: The path to patch info file.
 - *target kernel*: The path to target source code kernel.
 We can have multiple target kernels here. (match them one by one).

 **example**: